 The purpose of this study is to assess the safety and effectiveness of combining two drugs, avelumab and talazoparib, to treat patients with advanced cancers that contain BRCA or ATM mutations and continue to grow despite standard therapy.
 Avelumab is a form of immunotherapy that works by blocking a protein on tumor cells called PD-L1.
 Tumor cells make PD-L1 to help them evade being detected by the immune system.
 By blocking this protein, avelumab may improve the ability of the immune system to find and destroy a cancer.

-Talazoparib is an investigational drug that stops the activity of a protein called PARP, which is involved in the repair of DNA damage.
+Talazoparib is a newer drug that stops the activity of a protein called PARP, which is involved in the repair of DNA damage.
 Some tumors with mutations in the BRCA1, BRCA2, or ATM genes depend on PARP for DNA repair while normal cells do not.
 This means that when talazoparib turns off PARP in cancer cells containing these mutations, the cancer cells may die.
 Some laboratory studies have shown that combining drugs that block PD-L1 and PARP may be more effective than using either drug by itself.

 Avelumab is given intravenously (by vein) and talazoparib is taken orally (by mouth).